ixuz/iota-offline/README.md

 Required softwares:
 * npm (Node package manager)
-* tsc (TypeScript Compiler)

-1. Install the required softwares.
+1. Install the required software.
 2. Open a terminal.
 3. Navigate to the iota-offline folder.
 4. Run the command: `npm install`